bennycheung/PyFireSQL/docs/sql_statement.md

 ```

-> - If only one FireSQL statement, it should not have a semi-colon at the end.
-> - The last FireSQL statement should not have a semi-colon also.
+> - The last FireSQL statement's semi-colon is optional.